How to invest in bitcoin with your super

 Contact your SMSF Administrator at tax return time to complete the required annual SMSF reporting.
 You can subscribe to the Financial Year statement email in your HardBlock account to make this process easier.
 In summary, you will report on any bitcoin that your SMSF bought/sold or transferred during the past financial year.

 As the majority of the steps are completed online (e.g., via email or online forms), each step should take between 20-60 minutes.
+Allow at least a month from start to finish.

 All Australian SMSFs must pass the sole purpose test, which requires the SMSF to only benefit the SMSF directly.
 No one (including trustees) can obtain a direct financial benefit when making investment decisions with fund money.